Dilworth Paxson’s Employee Benefits Group practices in the following areas:

 - Employee stock ownership plans (ESOPs)

-The group assists its clients to achieve their business goals in a manner consistent with the ever-changing requirements of such federal agencies as the Internal Revenue Service (IRS), the US Department of Labor (DOL), and the Pension Benefit Guaranty Corporation (PBGC).
+The Employee Benefits Group its clients to achieve their business goals in a manner consistent with the ever-changing requirements of such federal agencies as the IRS, DOL, and PBGC.

 Dilworth’s Employee Benefits Group lawyers continuously monitor both labor and federal tax laws in order to provide clients with effective and economical counsel in addressing these challenging areas of law.
-Our lawyers collaborate with other Dilworth attorneys on a variety of issues relevant to clients.
+The Employee Benefits Group collaborate with other Dilworth attorneys on a variety of issues relevant to clients.
 The Employee Benefits Group regularly works with lawyers in the Firm’s Tax Group, Business Department, Litigation Department, and Labor & Employment Group.

 ERISA and Other Employee Benefits Litigation